Dmarabito/Daniel-Marabito-s-Portfolio/sql/IT2351EnterpriseDatabaseSystems/Assignment2/README.md

 # StepD is a modification of StepC including an inner join to get the last names from a seperate table.
 # StepE is a modificaton of StepD but includes another inner join to add some more info, and combining first and last name.
 # StepF has another join adding some more feild to stepE.
+# StepG is a modified StepF, but I add a line that does some multiplication and I add a line limiting the rows to those with a null ship date.